ninchkn78/game/README.md

 * L - drops an extra life powerup
 * B - drops a slow down ball powerup
 * P - drops a widen paddle powerup
+* S - drops a speed up paddle powerup
 * X - no block is placed at this position

 ### Notes

-The initial size of all objects are determined by constants.
+The initial size of all objects is determined by constants.
 Blocks, balls, and powerups do not change sizes.

 Each block destroyed by the ball adds one point to the score